hstroetgen/sc_somanet-base/examples/app_test_spiffs_console/doc/index.rst

 **~vis**

-Prints out a visualization of the filesystem.
+Prints out a visualization of the file system.